and-yiannis/soscs/R.rst

 the previous time points.
 The fitted values are not true forecasts if the model's parameters are estimated using all the available data, including those that come after t.

+Fitted values can be found with the :code:`fitted` function.

 Residuals
 ---------